Javithor360/nexus-workshop/README.md

 ## Features Summary 🪄

-### 👤 User Management.
-Administrators manage staff and projects.
-Operators update tasks and justify pauses.

 ### 📋 Project Management.
-Project creation with task assignment and deadlines.
-Real-time tracking of project progress and status.
+Administrators can create and initialize projects by assigning them to employees, and also having the permission to add a description, customer's name and establishing statuses and deadlines.

-### 🛒 Inventory Management.
+### 👤 Employees Management.
-Register and update the status of production pieces.
-View available inventory.
+Administrators can add and visualize all the employees and their relevant information (full name, e-mail, username status).
+Administrator can also edit and delete employees.

-### 🔔 Automated Notifications.
+### 🔔 Project Tracking.
-Project completion confirmations sent to clients.
-Task status alerts for users.

-### 🎫 Justification System.
-Operators can justify work pauses without stopping the production timer.
+Administrators and employees can keep on track in real time all of the projects, by looking for their description, status, initial and final date.
+In addition, the projects are filtered by In process, Expired  and Finished to be easier to manage.

 ### 🔐 Authentication System.
-Role-based login with specific permissions for each user.
+Role-based login with specific permissions and functionalities for each user, validated routes for each role and limited access to their features.

 ## Installation Process 📦
 1. Clone the repository